 Contact a Car Accident Lawyer Serving Clients in Iowa and Illinois

-If you were injured in a car accident in Iowa or Illinois, or if you have questions about how laws concerning headphones while driving may impact your case, an Illinois and Iowa car accident attorney can assist you.
+If you were injured in a car accident in Iowa or Illinois, or if you have questions about how laws concerning the wearing of headphones while you are driving, a personal injury attorney can assist you.

 The information contained on this website is presented by VanDerGinst Law P.C.
 It is not intended nor should it be construed as professional legal advice.
 The information is general in nature about the Firm, the scope of services we offer, and our community outreach, it is not legal advice.
 Please contact us by phone, email, mail, or via this website for inquiries.
 Contacting us does not create an attorney-client relationship.
 Please contact a personal injury attorney for a consultation regarding your situation.
 This website is not intended to solicit clients outside the State of Iowa and/or the State of Illinois.